The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - None of these troubleshooting steps resolves this issue:

 - Shrinking the logs and database

 To access the Database Retention Policy setting in the vSphere Client:

-Note: SQL Express 2005/2008 (vCenter Server 5.x has SQL Express 2008 as the bundled edition) supports a maximum of 5 hosts and 50 virtual machines.
-If your environment exceeds this threshold, you must upgrade your database to SQL Standard.
+- SQL Express 2005/2008 (vCenter Server 5.x is bundled with SQL Express 2008) supports a maximum of 5 hosts and 50 virtual machines.
+If your environment exceeds these thresholds, you must upgrade your database to SQL Standard edition.